Freshwater Fisheries Program

 Manage Maryland's freshwater resources using scientifically valid, standardized assessments and management techniques to provide high quality, diverse, and accessible fisheries for Maryland residents and visitors.

-Please CLICK on a region for specific information, or contact headquarters in Annapolis with general questions by calling 1-877-620-8367.
+Please CLICK on a region name in the list below for specific information, or contact headquarters in Annapolis with general questions

 About Freshwater Fisheries Program